aces/Loris-MRI/docs/scripts_md/ConfigOB.md

 Get the bids\_acknowledgments\_text Config setting

-RETURN: an array (possibly empty) of the acknowledgment text to use for a BIDS dataset
+RETURN: a string of the acknowledgment text to use for a BIDS dataset (or undef)

 ### getBidsReadmeText()

 Get the bids\_readme\_text Config setting

-RETURN: an array (possibly empty) of the README text to use for a BIDS dataset
+RETURN: a string of the README text to use for a BIDS dataset (or undef)

 ### getBidsValidatorOptionsToIgnore()

 Get the bids\_validator\_options\_to\_ignore Config setting

-RETURN: an array (possibly empty) of the BIDS validator options to ignore to use when creating a BIDS dataset
+RETURN: an array of the BIDS validator options to ignore to use when creating a BIDS dataset

 # TO DO